MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/add-and-edit-user-profile-properties.md

 # Add and edit user profile properties in SharePoint

-If your organization uses the cloud identity model, your Office 365 user accounts are stored in Azure AD and you can manage most user profile info in the Microsoft 365 admin center.
+If your organization uses the cloud identity model, your user accounts are stored in Azure AD and you can manage most user profile info in the Microsoft 365 admin center.
 For info, see [Edit or change a user in Office 365](/office365/admin/add-users/change-a-user-name-and-email-address).
 You can also manage user profiles (including adding user pictures and defining user managers) in the Azure AD admin center.
 For info, see [Add or change profile information for a user in Azure Active Directory](https://go.microsoft.com/fwlink/?linkid=864809).
 If you need to create custom user profile properties, such as languages spoken, emergency contact info, or sales account, you can use user properties in SharePoint.
 Note that these properties are NOT synced back to Azure AD.

 ## Add a property for a user profile
 <a name="__top"> </a>